danbev/learning-nodejs/README.md

     ...
     AssignToContext(context);

+So, we can see that `AssignToContext` is setting the environment on the passed-in context:

     static const int kContextEmbedderDataIndex = 5;

     inline void Environment::AssignToContext(v8::Local<v8::Context> context) {
       context->SetAlignedPointerInEmbedderData(kContextEmbedderDataIndex, this);
     }

 So this how the Environment is associated with the context, and this enable us to get the environement for a context above.
 The argument to `SetAlignedPointerInEmbedderData` is a void pointer so it can be anything you want.
-The data is stored in a V8 FixedArray, the kContextEmbedderDataIndex is the index into this array (I think, still learning here).
+The data is stored in a V8 FixedArray, the `kContextEmbedderDataIndex` is the index into this array (I think, still learning here).
 TODO: read up on how this FixedArray and alignment works.

 There are also static methods to get the Environment using a context.

 #### ENVIRONMENT_STRONG_PERSISTENT_PROPERTIES

     #define V(PropertyName, TypeName)                                             \
       inline v8::Local<TypeName> PropertyName() const;                            \
       inline void set_ ## PropertyName(v8::Local<TypeName> value);
       ENVIRONMENT_STRONG_PERSISTENT_PROPERTIES(V)
     #undef V

 The above is defining getters and setter for all the properties in `ENVIRONMENT_STRONG_PERSISTENT_PROPERTIES`.
 Lets take a look at one:

     V(tcp_constructor_template, v8::FunctionTemplate)